SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: custom_region_oversize

+   :type: integer
    :default: 2

    The number of ghost-cell for each region when ``uncoupled_grids=True``.
    The default value is set accordingly with the ``interpolation_order`` value.

+   .. rst-class:: experimental

+.. py:data:: is_spectral

+  :default: `False`

+  * If `False`, use a FDTD Maxwell solver.
+  * If `True`, use a spectral Maxwell solver.
+Today only picsar spectral solver can be used.
+    Spectral solvers require the use of SDMD so make sure to set ``"uncoupled_grids"`` to `True`.

+   .. rst-class:: experimental

+.. py:data:: is_pxr

+  :default: `False`

+  * If `False`, do not use picsar library.
+  * If `True`, use the picsar library.
+This is used only for spectral solvers

+   .. rst-class:: experimental

+.. py:data:: norder

+  :type: A list of integer
+  :default: `[0,0]` in AM geometry.

+  The order of the spectral solver in each dimension.
+Set order to zero for infinite order.
+  In AM geometry, only infinite order is supported along the radial dimension.

+   .. rst-class:: experimental

+.. py:data:: pseudo_spectral_guardells

+   :type: integer
+   :default: None

+   The number of ghost cells for each region in the longitudinal direction in AM geometry when using a spectral solver.
+   This parameter MUST be defined by the user and has no default value.
+We advise to use twice as many ghost cells as the order of the solver.

+    .. rst-class:: experimental

+.. py:data:: apply_rotational_cleaning

+  :default: `False`

+  * If `False`, do not apply rotational cleaning.
+  * If `True`, use the picsar library to do the rotational cleaning.

+  Rotational cleaning correct field initialization in spectral space in order to make sure that the fields at `t=0` are a valid solution of the Maxwell equation.
+  This operation is only supported in AM geometry and with picsar spectral solver.
+  It requires a FFTW of the full domain on a single MPI process so very large simulations may face problems with this procedure.

 ----